OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 date_joined
 --------------------

-  The timestamp of the time that the user joined the team.
+  The timestamp of the time that the user joined the team, in the format ``YYYY- MM-DD HH:MM:SS``.

 --------------------
 last_activity_at
 --------------------

-  The date/time of the most recent activity performed by this user on this team.
-The current definition of "activity" is limited to discussions-related
-  actions: adding or deleting posts, adding comments or responses, and voting on posts.
+  The date/time of the most recent activity performed by this user on this team, in the format ``YYYY- MM-DD HH:MM:SS``.
+The current definition of "activity" is limited to discussions-related actions: adding or deleting posts, adding comments or responses, and voting on posts.

 .. _Courseware_Progress: